digitranslab/jumpstart/docs/versioned_docs/version-2.10.0/how-to/use-inspector.md

 :::

 :::info
-All the global variables can be accessed anywhere within ToolJet applications.
+All the global variables can be accessed anywhere within JumpStart applications.
 Here's an **[example use-case](/docs/how-to/access-currentuser)** that demonstrates the usage of these variables.
 :::

 ### variables